Compute

 The RichFunctionView editor allows you to create complex UI with parameter tabs and groups just by adding annotation comments.

 The following picture demonstrates a working PK/PD model implemented in R with the autogenerated UI (look at the script header area for details).
-While it looks very similar to the traditional Shiny app, the R script does not have to deal with the UI at all, which not only simplifies the development and maintenance, but also provides for the uniform experience.
+While it looks very similar to the traditional Shiny app, the R script does not have to deal with the UI at all, which not only simplifies the development and maintenance, but also provides for a uniform experience.

 See also: auto-generating UI for dynamic data retrieval.